exceptionee/SuperWatcher/README.md

 Super Watcher is a discord bot that gives information about the roblox game named Shredding Incremental.
 ## Environment Variables

 To use this bot you must first define some environment variables.
-First go into the `.env` file and set the following environment variables.
+First create a `.env` file and set the following environment variables.

 | Variable    | Description                |
 | :-----------| :------------------------- |